BlueBrain/NeuroM/doc/source/morph_stats.rst

    the trunk radii, etc.

-Each category sub-item (section_lengths, soma_radii, etc) corresponds to a :py:func:`neurom.get` feature, and each one of its sub-items corresponds to a statistic, e.g.
+Each category sub-item (section_lengths, soma_radii, etc) corresponds to a :py:func:`neurom.get` feature, and each one of its sub-items corresponds to a statistic aggregating function, e.g.

 * ``raw``: array of raw values
 * ``max``, ``min``, ``mean``, ``median``, ``std``: self-explanatory.
 * ``total``: sum of the raw values

 An additional field ``neurite_type`` specifies the neurite types into which the morphometrics are to be split.
-This is a sample output using the above configuration:
+It applies only to ``neurite`` features.
+A sample output using the above
+configuration:

 .. code-block:: json